Guna-Sekhar-Sai-Harsha/Opinion-Summarization/README.md

 # Unsupervised Opinion Summarization as Copycat-Review Generation

-This repository contains the Python (PyTorch) codebase of [the corresponding paper](https://arxiv.org/abs/1911.02247 ) accepted at ACL 2020, Seattle, USA.
+This repository contains the Python (PyTorch) codebase of [the corresponding paper](https://arxiv.org/abs/1911.02247 ) accepted at ACL 2020, Seattle, USA.The goal was to replicate the results obtained by the authors of the paper.

 <p align="center">
 <img src="img/diagram.png" width="300">